jkly0/Krajer/README.md

 ## Version

-The current version of Krajer is 0.5.
+The current version of Krajer is 0.6.

-- **0.0** : Creation of Krajer
+- **0.0** : Creation of Krajer, UI integration

 - **0.1** : Add of different types of hashes